With oceans warming, researchers explore a thermotolerant salmon in New Zealand

 thermotolerant salmon

 The impact of ocean warming on farmed salmon has encouraged the Cawthron Institute to research ways to boost climate change resilience.
-Photo by Tim Cuff, courtesy of the Cawthron Institute.
+Photo by Bruce Green, courtesy of the Cawthron Institute.

 Ocean warming is putting some fish in hot water, resulting in changes to marine habitats and fish species distribution worldwide.
 It’s not just wild fish that are feeling the heat: In some regions, such as the Marlborough Sounds in New Zealand, rising sea temperatures during marine heatwaves have had significant impacts, such as reduced survival on Chinook salmon farms.